3sidedcube/Fusion/README.md

 Fusion here means to bring together two platforms, iOS and Android, powered by a single data source.
 For web-server apps, the business logic should sit server-side as much as possible.
 Fusion aims to be as simple as "server tell me what to draw and I'll draw it".

+## Legacy

+This framework was initially developed (and nearly finished) in UIKit.
+The work can be found in the branch: `legacy/ui-kit`.